Optimal minimax rate of learning nonlocal interaction kernels: Settings and inverse problem in large sample limit

 \begin{remark}[Sharp coercivity constant] The lower bound for the coercivity constant in \eqref{eq:lambda-min} is sharp.
-It is achieved when the operator $\calL_G$ is compact, which is true under relatively weak constraints on $X$ by noticing that it is an integral operator (see e.g.,{\rm\cite{LZTM19pnas,LLMTZ21,LMT22}}).
-For example, $\calL_G$ is a compact integral operator when $X$ is uniformly distributed on $[0,1]^3$ illustrated in Section {\rm\ref{sec:unif-X}}.
-Hence, the coercivity constant defined in \eqref{eq:lambda-min} is $c_{\bar\calL}=\frac{N-1}{N^2}$. \end{remark}
+It is achieved when the operator $\calL_G$ is compact, which is true under relatively weak constraints on $X$ by noticing that it is an integral operator (see e.g.,{\rm\cite{LLMTZ21,LMT22,LZTM19pnas}}).
+For example, $\calL_G$ is a compact integral operator when $X$ is uniformly distributed on $[0,1]^3$ illustrated in Appendix \ref{sec:unif-X}. \end{remark}

 \begin{remark}[Differences from classical nonparametric estimation.]
-A key distinction between the nonparametric estimation of the function $\phi$ in the classical model represented as $Y=\phi(X)+\eta$, and our model, $Y=R_\phi[X]+\eta$, lies in the nature of the normal operator in the large sample limit.
+A key distinction between the nonparametric estimation of the function $\phi$ in the classical model $Y=\phi(X)+\eta$, and our model, $Y=R_\phi[X]+\eta$, lies in the nature of the normal operator in the large sample limit.
 For the classical model, the normal operator is the identity operator (which follows by replacing the model in Definition {\rm\ref{def:inv-op}}), and the inverse problem in the large sample limit is always well-posed.
 Conversely, in our model, the normal operator may lack coercivity.
 This difference stems from the nonlocal dependence of $R_\phi$ on $\phi$, where $R_\phi[X]$ depends on a convolution of multiple values of $\phi$.
-Although Assumption \ref{Assump:CondIndpt} guarantees the coercivity of the normal operator, this nonlocal dependence introduces an additional bias term in the analysis of the least squares estimator, and we control this bias by relying on the coercivity condition, see \eqref{eq:btilde_bd} in Lemma {\rm \ref{lemma:projEst}}. \end{remark}
+Although Assumption \ref{assump:noise-X} \ref{Assump:CondIndpt} guarantees the coercivity of the normal operator, this nonlocal dependence introduces an additional bias term in the analysis of the least squares estimator, and we control this bias by relying on the coercivity condition, see \eqref{eq:btilde_bd} in Lemma {\rm \ref{lemma:projEst}}. \end{remark}